All Episodes

 From my understanding, they were recovered in the last two years.

-Now, I am willing to discuss more with you at a later date, I will contact you.
+Now, I am willing to discuss more with you at a later date.

-And by the way, that goes for everybody else.
+Now, and by the way, that goes for everybody else.

-Anybody else who cannot get through on the phones, I realize they are jammed to the gills, who has a really interesting story to tell, be assured that if you want to fax me and give me a number, I will Well, I don't know what I'll do.
+Anybody else who cannot get through on the phones, I realize they are jammed to the gills, who has a really interesting story to tell, be assured that if you want to fax me and give me a number, I will, well, I don't know what I'll do.

 How's that?